hongyusu/ProteinFunctionPrediction/README.md

 1. The first strategy we used is to merge the protein data from the Master thesis and from TCDB database to find an intersection of proteins with both various features and classification information in TCDB.
    1. However, we found out that the intersection is very small.
 Only about 1000 proteins from TCDB has feature representations in the Master thesis data.
-   1. This strategy is briefly illustrated as followings:
+   1. Anywauy, this strategy is briefly illustrated as followings:
       1. Merge datasets from different sources:

          1. Merge the following feature types into one matrix